-The Company initially recorded \$1.5 million of unearned revenue related to an upfront payment in accordance with the international supply agreement signed with Meda in September 2002.
-In January 2006, the Company received a milestone payment from Meda of \$2 million.
-The milestone payment provides Meda with the right to continue to sell and distribute MUSE in its European territories.
-These amounts are being recognized as income ratably over the term of the supply agreement.
-Through September 30, 2008, \$1.7 million has been recognized as revenue.
+The Company initially received a \$1.5 million upfront payment in connection with the international supply agreement signed with Meda in September 2002.
+In January 2006, the Company also received a milestone payment from Meda of \$2 million.
+The milestone payment provides Meda with the right to continue to sell and distribute MUSE in its European Union territories.
+These amounts were recorded as deferred revenue and are being recognized ratably over the term of the supply agreement.
+Through March 31, 2009, \$2 million has been recognized as revenue.